Code-Tamil/Configs/README.md

 ### Vimrc
 - This is the config of vim code editor
 #### To configure
+- Just copy this and Run on your terminal
 ```sh
 sudo apt-get install vim
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \